sonic-net/SONiC/doc/platform_api/CMIS_and_C-CMIS_support_for_ZR.md

 Then it starts from Page 0.
 Each page has 128 bytes and the first byte of each page starts with an offset of 128.
 Therefore, the address of a byte with *page* and *offset* is *page* * 128 + *offset*.

--  Module general information pages
+-  Module general information pages (Page 0h - 1Fh, CMIS)

 Sample code to define registers with module general information: